CedricSinger/NeoPixel-Lightmodes/README.md

 # NeoPixel-Lightmodes
-A library that implements basic functions to allow easier configuration of LED strips using Adafruit NeoPixel \newline (The Adafruit NeoPixel library is needed)
+A library that implements basic functions to allow easier configuration of LED strips using Adafruit NeoPixel <br>
+(The Adafruit NeoPixel library is needed)